Tips for Listing Volunteer Work on Resume (With Examples)

 Include professional experience: Use the job description as a guide to writing this section while noting your impact on these organizations using numbers, especially percentages, whenever possible.

 Add education details: Add information concerning your study, certifications, and school coursework.

 List skills: Include information concerning skills relevant to the job opening or industry.

 Optional sections and resume formats

-Chronological resume: also known as "reverse-chronological," lists your professional experience from the most to least recent.
+Chronological resume: Also known as "reverse-chronological" and lists your professional experience from the most to least recent.
 Best used by those with a consistent work history and increasing job levels over time.
 Best for candidates with rich, consistent professional experience.